Interactions-disorder duality and critical phenomena in nodal semimetals, dilute gases and other systems: Abstract

 \section{Abstract}

-Describing collective behaviour of a large number of interacting particles is one of the biggest challenges in physics and is key to understanding phase transitions and transport and thermodynamic properties in systems with strong particle correlations.
-We investigate a class of interacting systems that allow for a mapping to disordered non-interacting systems.
-As we show, such a mapping is possible for interacting systems with a suppressed density of states at the chemical potential, leading to suppressed screening.
-The mapping is also possible for observables and systems in which the screening of interactions does not have qualitative effects, e.g., does not change the universality classes of phase transitions.
-The established duality suggests a new approach to analytical and numerical studies of many-body phenomena in a class of interacting disorder-free systems by reducing them to single-particle problems.
-It allows one to predict, describe and classify many-body (single-particle) phenomena by mapping them to the effects known for disordered non-interacting (disorder-free interacting) systems.
-Using the established duality, we predict new non-Anderson disorder-driven transitions dual to previously known interaction-driven transitions in bosonic and fermionic gases with attractive interactions.
+We investigate classes of interacting systems that allow for a mapping to disordered non-interacting systems.
+As we show, such a mapping is possible for interacting systems with a suppressed density of states at the chemical potential, leading to suppressed screening, and systems near BCS-type instabilities.
+The mapping can also be applied qualitatively to other classes of systems that are not exactly dual to each other.
+The established duality suggests a new approach to analytical and numerical studies of many-body and disorder-driven phenomena in a variety of systems and allows to predict, e.g., new phase transitions dual to the previously known ones.
+Using the established duality, we predict new disorder-driven transitions in nodal-line semimetals and systems with long-range hopping dual to, respectively, the BCS and BEC-vacuum transitions in interacting systems and new interaction-driven transitions dual to previously known non-Anderson disorder-driven transitions.
 The established principle can also be used to classify and describe phase transitions in dissipative systems described by non-Hermitian Hamiltonians.

 Describing many-body interacting systems is one of the greatest challenges in physics.
 Often, existing analytical approaches are insufficient to accurately describe many-body effects, such as high-temperature superconductivity, interaction-driven metal-insulator transition and magnetic instabilities.